-USDA home loans are a great program designed to development rural parts of the country.
-With no down payment and a low mortgage insurance rate, these loans are the best options for homebuyers that meet the requirements.
+USDA home loans are a great program designed to develop rural parts of the country.
+With no down payment and a low mortgage insurance rate, these loans are the best options for home buyers that meet the requirements.

 Do you have a 620 credit score and want to see if you qualify for a USDA loan?